 The purpose of this honor society shall be to:

 - Strengthen commitment to the ideals and purposes of the profession.

-Invitations to join Sigma Theta Tau will be extended to master’s students who have a GPA of 3.5 on a 4.0 scale and have completed one-fourth of the program of study.
+Invitations to join Sigma Theta Tau will be extended to undergraduate seniors who have a GPA of 3.0 on a 4.0 scale and rank in the upper 35% of their class and to graduate students who have a GPA of 3.5 on a 4.0 scale and have completed one-fourth of the program of study.
 The membership committee recommends potential candidates to the full membership of the organization for a decision.

 Each year student representatives from each level are selected by their classmates from the sophomore, junior, and senior classes to serve on the Nursing Department Student Affairs Committee and the Curriculum Committee.
 These representatives provide a communication link between students and faculty within Nursing.